-SaskTel, a state-owned telecommunications firm headquartered in Canada, was founded in 1908 and employs approximately 2,340 individuals.
-The company reported $1.4B in revenue as of 2024 and functions as a tier 1 media tech buyer.
-Operating as a Canadian crown-owned telecommunications firm based in the province of Saskatchewan, it specializes in providing wireline and wireless communications services, including landline telephone, mobile networks, broadband internet IPTV, and security services.
+SaskTel, a state-owned telecommunications firm headquartered in Canada, was founded in 1908, employs approximately 2,340 individuals, and reported $1.4B in revenue as of 2024.
+The company functions as a tier 1 media tech buyer, specializing in providing wireline and wireless communications services, including landline telephone, mobile networks, broadband internet IPTV, and security services within the province of Saskatchewan.

 SaskTel offers 7 products in the media and telecoms services industry.
-SaskTel's product portfolio comprises of consumer electronics, media and TV services and telecoms.
+SaskTel's product portfolio comprises of consumer electronics, telecoms and media and TV services.

 Subscribe for full access to SaskTel's products in full detail